Back to Blog

 The top eight Excel Functions financial modellers need to master

-I know what you are thinking – eight functions, really Myles, is that it? – I thought financial modelling was supposed to be complicated, surely I need more than eight functions?
+I know what you are thinking – eight functions, really Giles, is that it? – I thought financial modelling was supposed to be complicated, surely I need more than eight functions?

 And here in lies the secret of the best financial models: they are built using a very small set of very simple functions.
 In fact when I am modelling I always challenge myself to create the simplest and clearest solution using a very simple set of functions.